IssaihPerez/Capstone-2025/index.md

 ***Enhanced Artifacts***
 Throughout this degree, I’ve developed a strong understanding of what it means to be a Computer Science professional.
-The first key artifact I chose was from CS 250: Software Development Lifecycle and it demonstrates my ability to apply well-founded and innovative techniques in real-world contexts.
+The first key artifact I chose was from CS 250 Software Development Lifecycle and it demonstrates my ability to apply well-founded and innovative techniques in real-world contexts.
 This project originally involved a Java-based application that launched an executable to display a browser interface, allowing users to explore various travel destinations through clickable links.
-As part of improving the artifact, I ported the entire application from Java to C++, a challenging task that required learning and using CMake in place of Java’s Swing framework.
+As part of improving the artifact, I ported the entire application from Java to C Plus Plus, a challenging task that required learning and using CMake in place of Java’s Swing framework.
 This transition involved thoughtful decision-making and trade-offs, particularly in adapting the interface and preserving the application's functionality across different languages and platforms.
 Successfully recreating the project in C++ not only reflects technical proficiency but also highlights my ability to adapt and innovate under